ecohealthalliance/containerTemplateUtils/README.md

 # containerTemplateUtils
-Provides utility functions for the contianer template repo from EHA
+Provides utility functions for the [contianer-template repo](https://github.com/ecohealthalliance/container-template) from EHA